dr8co/cpp_error_utils/README.md

 ### Option 1: Copy the header files (the simplest method)

-1. Download the header files from the [include/](./include/ "includes") directory of this repository.
+1. Download the header files from the [include/](https://github.com/dr8co/cpp_error_utils/tree/main/include "includes") directory of the repository.
 2. Place them in your project's include directory.
 3. Include the headers in your source files as needed.